Catherine Rabett

 Catherine Rabett, sometimes credited as Katie Rabett, is a British actress.

 She played Cecily "Cissy" Meldrum in the BBC sitcom You Rang, M'Lord?
 (1988–1993).
 She was a member of the Second Generation dance group, and later Hot Gossip, Arlene Phillips's dance group, which regularly performed on The Kenny Everett Video Show.
-In the mid-1980s she had a brief romance with Prince Andrew (now know as Andrew Mountbatten-Windsor.
+In the mid-1980s she had a brief romance with Prince Andrew (now known as Andrew Mountbatten-Windsor).

-Rabett was married to comic performer and scriptwriter Kit Hesketh-Harvey from 1986 until their divorce in 2021; they had two children.
+Rabett was married to comic performer and scriptwriter Kit Hesketh-Harvey from 1986 until 2021; they had two children.